farwaali08/election-analysis/README.md

 ### **OVERVIEW**

-This project is in collaboration with the "Colorado Board of Elections".
+This project is in collaboration with the "Colorado Board of Elections" to complete an audit of a recent congressional election.
+The main objective was to generate a vote count report containing the following information:

+1. The total number of votes cast
+2. A complete list of candidates who received votes
+  a.
+The total votes received for each candidate
+  b.
+The percentage of votes won by each candidate
+4. The winner of the election based on the popular vote

+The following information was also collected to supplement this report:

+1. The voter turnout for each county
+2. The percentage of votes from each county out of the total count
+3. The county with the highest turnout

 ### **RESOURCES**